luminous-software/start-page-plus/docs-source/features.md

 ### Pin/Unpin Items

 Right-click an unpinned item in the *Recent Items* list, and select *Pin item* to pin it.
+Or click on the icon to the right of the date.

 Right-click on a pinned item in the *Recent Items* list, and select *Unpin item** to unpin it.
+Or click on the icon to the right of the date.

 ### Remove Items